Search results for Auburn

 The Jule Collins Smith Museum of Fine Art at Auburn University is a breathtaking icon of beauty and culture for the communities of Auburn and Opelika.
 Situated just off the soaring cathedral rotunda of the entrance lobby, the Museum Café offers an array of soups, salads, and light entrées, with menu selections changing weekly upon availability of seasonal ingredients.
 Sample selections include pumpkin apple soup; grilled chicken sausage, Swiss, and caramelized onion panini; and ham and asparagus crepes.
 With natural lighting and a view of the lake, this is a dining experience you don’t want to miss.

 Changing exhibits and collections of American and European art.
-40,000-sq.-ft. building: seven exhibition galleries, gift shop, restaurant, auditorium, landscaped walking paths.
+40,000-sq.-ft. building: six exhibition galleries, gift shop, restaurant, auditorium, landscaped walking paths.
 Located two miles off I-85.

 Walking and biking trails, two ponds, large pavilion for picnics and other events.
 Home to Auburn CityFest (arts & crafts festival) each April.